 Race Strategy Briefing

 The Hungaroring circuit is quite a challenge for the drivers and for the strategy team; it’s rarely used, the track is usually dirty at the start of the F1 race weekend and the grip improves as the weekend goes on.
-This means that it’s very easy to be misled by the tyre performance on Friday.
-The Hungaroring is notoriously hard on the front tyres, partly due to a number of long corners.
-If the weekend stays dry, Qualifying and the start are always crucial to doing well at the Hungaroring, as the slow second and third corners tend to stretch the field out on the opening lap.
-The run down to Turn 1 is quite long; from pole position to the braking point before the turn is 400m.
+This means that it’s very easy to be misled by the tire performance on Friday.
+The Hungaroring is notoriously hard on the front tires, partly due to a number of long corners.
+If the weekend stays dry, qualifying and the start are always crucial to doing well at the Hungaroring, as the slow second and third corners tend to stretch the field out on the opening lap.
+The run down to Turn 1 is quite long; from pole position to the breaking point before the turn is 400m.

 In collaboration with James Allen